Blog

 Approx Leisure Read Time: 320 – 360 min

 Review: Impressions first.
-Book’s cover is really eye catching.
+Jaya: An illustrated retelling of the Mahabharata‘s cover is really eye catching.
 The illustration of Arjuna and Krishna on the chariot on the front cover indicated to me how the book is going to treat the Mahabharata.
 It somehow told me, ‘Look, if you are looking for meaning in life and want to get all the answers, then please stop, this one is more suitable as a brisk read for those who want to know what the fuss is all about this great Hindu epic called Mahabharata.
 For a deeper meaning of the incidents, find some other retelling.
 And that’s what exactly I found it to be.
 Fast paced, hard to keep down and interesting (for the fact that author seems to have done a bit of research and this is his synthesis of various versions of Mahabharata from various regions of the world.